silverstripe/silverstripe-graphql/docs/en/01_getting_started/04_working_with_dataobjects/04_inheritance.md

 of types to a union of multiple types, and this would break frontend code.

-While more conventional, unions and interfaces introduce more complexity, and given how much we rely on inheritance in Silverstripe CMS, particularly with `SiteTree`, inheritance is handled in a less conventional but more ergonomic way.
+While more conventional, unions and interfaces introduce more complexity, and given how much we rely on inheritance in Silverstripe CMS, particularly with `SiteTree`, inheritance in GraphQL is handled in a less conventional but more ergonomic way using a plugin called `inheritance`.

 ## Introducing pseudo-unions